toakleaf/oakleafcakes-crm-ui/README.md

 ### Calendar View

-This shows the custom built calendar and date picker components that can dynamically scale to accomodate all screen sizes.
+This shows the custom built calendar and date picker components that can dynamically scale to accommodate all screen sizes.
 ![](README-GIFS/CalendarRecording.gif)

 ### Employee Admin

 Another small bit of the user interface.
+Shows table view, sorting, and form field verification including email duplicate check.
 ![](README-GIFS/EmployeeAdmin.gif)